JustOdrep/PesateProject/readme.md

  ### Calculadora
  * **English:** Calculator.
- * Upon selecting a recipe, shows the cost of the ingredientes.
+ * Calculates the cost of ingredients for a selected recipe.
- * You can select how many times you want to cook the recipe and see the cost of its ingredients.
+ * Allows the user to input the quantity of times they want to cook the recipe, and calculates the total cost accordingly.

 ### Agregar recetas
 * **English:** Add recipe.
-* Adds a recipe to the database.
+* Adds a new recipe to the database.
-* You can choose from a list of 30 ingredients for your recipe.
+* Offers a list of 30 ingredients to choose from.